-Aurora is an RGB synchronizing app that will help you synchronize RGB colors when you’re using peripherals made by different manufacturers.
+Aurora is an RGB synchronizing app that will help you synchronize RGB colors when using peripherals made by different manufacturers.

 That’s when an app like Aurora comes into play.
 It is an open-source app that lets you synchronize different peripherals made by various manufacturers – all in one place.
 Adding third-party RGB lighting to games is also possible, even for games that don’t have support for it.